memo33/BAT4Blender/README.md

 - Post-Processing (`Properties` -> `Scene` -> `BAT4Blender`):
   Enable this to automatically convert the exported LODs (OBJ files) and rendered images (PNG files) to an SC4Model file (requires fshgen).

+- Night lights: There's no pre-configured rig yet, but you can customize the night renderings using Drivers:
+  - Right click on the `Day | MN | DN` panel and _Copy as New Driver_.
+  - Right click on any property that should depend on the day/night state (e.g. _Strength_ of a light source, or _Disable in Render_ button) and _Paste Driver_.
+  - Right click the property and _Edit Driver_.
+  - Set _Type_ to _Scripted Expression_.
+  - Adjust the _Expression_.
+Examples:
+    - `10.0 if nightmode == 0 else 2.5` for a Float value
+    - `nightmode != 0` for a Boolean value
+  - Copy the driver to any other property that should use the same expression.

 - Click "Render all zooms & rotations" to render images and export LODs.
 They are saved in your current working directory from which Blender was launched.

 ## Roadmap